lawsdontapplytopigs/black_cherries/README.md

 may be because you're using the 16-colors version of vim.
 If that's the case, you may want to check this out [link](https://github.com/morhetz/gruvbox/wiki/Terminal-specific)

+## Contributions and ports
+Pull requests and ports welcome!

 ## License
 [MIT/X11](https://opensource.org/licenses/MIT)